Topics: Sabrina Carpenter, Celebrity, Coachella, Festivals, Music, Justin Bieber, Social Media

 Carpenter received the Friday night slot while Bieber nabbed the coveted Saturday night performance, but some fans have taken issue with the latter's Coachella set over a 'diabolical' issue.

-Now, 32-year-old 'YUKON' singer Bieber opted for a way more stripped-back show, which saw him play a series of YouTube videos from his laptop to the crowd, singing along to music videos of his older songs like 'Baby' and 'Beauty and a Beat', reportedly earning him an eye-watering $10 million.
+Now, 32-year-old 'YUKON' singer Bieber opted for a way more stripped-back show, which saw him play a series of YouTube clips from his laptop to the crowd, singing along to music videos of his older songs like 'Baby' and 'Beauty and a Beat', reportedly earning him an eye-watering $10 million.

 Advert